Common Mistakes in Blog Management and How to Avoid Them

 5. Ignoring Mobile Optimization

-With the majority of internet users accessing content on mobile devices, a blog that isn’t mobile-friendly can alienate a large portion of your audience.
+With the majority of internet users accessing content on their mobile devices, having a blog that isn’t mobile-friendly can significantly hurt your traffic and user experience.

 How to Avoid It:

-- Use a Responsive Design: Choose a blog theme or template that automatically adjusts to different screen sizes.
+- Use a responsive blog design that adapts to different screen sizes.

 6. Not Promoting Your Content